giovanniboscu/continuous-section-field/docs/model/geometric_material_decomposition.md

 $$P(z) = \sum_i w_i(z) \cdot \iint_{\Omega_i(z)} f(x, y, z) \, dA$$

 The cross-section at each station $z$ is partitioned into sub-domains $\Omega_i(z)$, each carrying its own independent weight law $w_i(z)$.
-Unlike classical formulations where a single material function scales the entire section, here each polygon is assigned its own longitudinal law - independently of all others and independently of the geometry field.
+Unlike semplified formulations where a single material function scales the entire section, here each polygon is assigned its own longitudinal law - independently of all others and independently of the geometry field.
 This is the key degree of freedom that makes the formulation general: the same integral structure accommodates uniform sections, graded materials, localised degradation, and any combination of these, without changing the form of the equation.
 The classical separable formulation is recovered as a special case when $w_i(z) = m(z)$ is uniform across all sub-domains.

 ## What CSF Does